-(a) The BPAC-C and FAC-C certification programs are designed so that Bonneville AWF members develop cumulative knowledge and skills to analyze and resolve on-the-job issues.
+- (a) The BPAC-C and FAC-C certification programs are designed so that Bonneville AWF members develop cumulative knowledge and skills to analyze and resolve on-the-job issues.
 Completion of core courses in the order presented is necessary so that the appropriate level of knowledge is available for performance at a particular level and that later courses can build on the knowledge gained from earlier courses.
 In addition, prerequisite courses must be completed prior to taking courses that require them.
-Please note that FAI CSOD will reject course registration if the prerequisites have not been completed unless/until a waiver from the Bonneville SACM (HCA) is received.
+Please note that FAI CSOD will reject course registration if the prerequisites have not been completed unless/until a waiver from the Bonneville SAR/HCA is received. - (b) The requirements for certification build on each other.
+An individual must meet the requirements for the first course before beginning training for subsequent courses.